 In the in-class exams, you will be asked to provide answers to questions dealing with matters brought up in class prior to the date of the exam.
-If you miss the in-class exam you will automatically be assigned 0 points unless you provide the TA with an UBC Academic Calendar approved rationale for doing a makeup exam (this is to be provided within 1 week of the day of the exam).
+If you miss the in-class exam you will automatically be assigned 0 points unless you provide the TA with an UBC Academic Calendar approved rationale for doing a make-up exam or transferring the weight to the final exam (this is to be provided within 1 week of the day of the exam).